angelikrussi/holbertonschool-low_level_programming/README.md

-At the end of this project, you are expected to be able to C programming nested loops and how to use them
+At the end of this project, you are expected to be able to explain to anyone.
+How to use the exit function.
+What are the functions calloc and realloc from the standard library and how to use them.